 4. Start braiding!
 If you’re not familiar with braiding, it’s quite simple.

-- You have a left, right, and center strands.
-Grab the right strand and place it over top the center strand, moving the center one over to the right side.
+- You have left, right, and center strands.
+Grab the right strand and place it over top of the center strand, moving the center one over to the right side.